melusina-org/setup-common-lisp/README.md

   be one of the values `abcl ecl sbcl` and in the future we would like to support all of `abcl clasp clisp ecl gcl sbcl` and maybe other implementations.
 Please open an issue to express interest for other implementations.

-  On Windows Runners, only `sbcl` is supported.
+On Windows Runners, only the implementation `sbcl` is supported and `clisp` is in the experimental list.

 ## Outputs